-By 7 AM, the most determined of the people and their animals had been there in line for 5 hrs.
-Behind them now and lined up down the street were a hundred more people, each with a dog or a cat or sometimes more than one.
-This is a devoutly religious country, and the truth is if you’re gonna sit your rear end on a concrete sidewalk in the dark for hours in the cold with an animal who never even for a second doubts your motive or your purpose or your plan, you damn well better believe in something.
-All these people and all their animals waited for living breathing saints to open the door to the local Lions Club, let them in, and then change their collective lives forever.
-They were waiting patiently for Amigo’s de Animales to open the door, and at 8:00 AM, the volunteers did just that.
+By 7 AM, the most determined of the people and their animals had been in line for 5 hrs.
+Behind them now and lined up down the street were a hundred more people, each with a dog or a cat and sometimes more than one.
+This is a devoutly religious country, and the truth is if you’re gonna sit your ass on a concrete sidewalk in the dark for hours in the cold with an animal who never even for a second doubts your motive or your purpose or your plan, you damn well better believe in something.
+All these local people and all their animals waited patiently for actual saints in the city to open the door to the local Lions Club, let them in, and then help their animals.
+At 8:00 AM, volunteers for Amigo’s de Animales opened the door and did just that.

-So, I got this short story together, and few photos to share for you.
-A couple of the image's border on a light shade of tough to look at, but I tried to be respectful with it, and honestly, I don’t’ really care if you’re bothered by a photo of a dog getting his nuts cut off :-).
+So, I got this short story together, and a few photos to share with you.
+A couple of the image's border on a light shade of tough to look at, but I tried to be respectful, and honestly, I don’t’ really care if you’re bothered by a photo of a dog getting his nuts cut off :-).
 If you want tough, try being an animal and living on the streets in San Miguel.
 You want a little hope?
-Look into the eyes of all these friendly Mexican people who brought their animals in for help, then look into the eyes of these trusting animals that need help, and then look again closely now into the eyes of the volunteers who, when times are tough, took the time to give a damn.
+Look into the eyes of all these friendly Mexican people who brought their animals in for help, then look into the eyes of these scared, but trusting animals that need help, and then look again closely now into the eyes of the volunteers who, when times are tough, took the time to give a damn.
 It was an honor to be in the same room with them.
 God bless them.
 Saints in the city all.